Skparab1/crossy-road/README.md

 - have multiple lanes one after another without break
 - have stream with logs that the users must use.
 - have objects moving in opposite directions.
+- user can move foreward, back, left and right (right now, user can just move foreward)
 # Bugs
 - if you hold control + c then you never lose (SOLVED)
 - if you keep on holding control c when you lose, program crashes (SOLVED)